sig-gis/SEPAL-CEO/docs_OpenMRV/deforestSMFM.rst

    "Output name","-n","Output file name prefix"
    "Date range","-d","A date range filter.
 Dates need to be formatted as '-d MM-DD MM-DD' " "Threshold","-t","Set a threshold probability to identify deforestation (between 0 and 1).
 High thresholds are more strict in the identification of deforestation.
 Defaults to 0.99."
    "Scale","-s","Scale inputs by a factor of 6000.
-In a full-scale run this should be set to 10000, here it's used to correct an inadequate classifcation."
+In a full-scale run this should be set to 10000, here it's used to correct an inadequate classification."
    "Verbose","-v","Prints information to the console as the tool is run."

 If you would like to use a time frame other than the example update the **date range** switch.